validator-labs/validator-plugin-azure/README.md

 Alternative built-in role: [Quota Request Operator](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/management-and-governance#quota-request-operator)

-## Connecting to Azure Government or Azure in China
+## Azure environments

-By default, the plugin connects the Azure SDK to the public Azure cloud.
-Override `azureEnvironment` to change which cloud is connected to, using the following values.
+By default, the plugin connects to the public Azure cloud.
+To change which Azure environment is connected to, specify the environment in the auth config using a Kubernetes secret name or by specifying the config inline.

 |`azureEnvironment` value|Cloud|
 |------------------------|-----|